 Bujinlkham “Bunny” Altangerel, Mongolia

 Bujinlkham “Bunny” Altangerel’s 10 months in the United States had a profound impact on her personal development and maturity.
-Bunny left her home in Ulaanbaatar, Mongolia, to participate in the Future Leaders Exchange (FLEX) program.
+Bunny left her home in Ulaanbaatar, Mongolia, to participate in the Future Leaders Exchange (FLEX) Program.
 Living in the United States provided Bunny with valuable lessons on American culture, diversity, and personal growth.

 “Moving abroad alone was challenging yet empowering, teaching me resilience and adaptability.
 This experience has shaped me into a more open-minded person, prepared me for adulthood, and set me on a path to becoming a global citizen,” she reflects.